Royal Schiphol Group Privacy Statement: Privacy

 Right of access

-The data subject has the right to obtain from Schiphol confirmation as to whether or not personal data concerning him or her are being processed and, where that is the case, access to the personal data and the following information:
+You have the right to obtain from Schiphol confirmation as to whether or not personal data concerning you are being processed and, where that is the case, access to the personal data and the following information:

 a) the purposes of the processing;